geocola/geocola-crud/form-widget/guides/FormSubmitEvent.md

-@typedef {can.Event} components/form-widget.ViewModel.events.formSubmit submit
+@typedef {can.Event} form-widget.ViewModel.events.formSubmit submit
-@parent components/form-widget.ViewModel.events
+@parent form-widget.ViewModel.events
 @option {can.Map} formObject The form object that is saved
 @description